Forest Disservice: Why Your Government-Written Forest Management Plan is Not Right For Your Land

 Name all the things that any government agency does competently, conscientiously, cost-effectively, and creatively.
 Are those crickets I hear chirping?
 Now, if you are a landowner with a government-written plan, ask yourself, “Why am I letting the government write the plan that dictates the future aesthetics, environmental health, and value of my land and timber?”

 Smokey Bear has done a great job of marketing over the years.
 So much so that when most people think forestry, images of a friendly, fire-preventing bear and uniformed, badge-wearing government employees in green trucks come to mind.
 They’ve successfully created the false narrative that they are the unbiased protectors of the land and the authority when it comes to forest management.
 This narrative has been pushed on the public for over 100 years, resulting in countless government-written forest management plans.
-I review these plans often and find them heavy on fluff and jargon and lean on thoughtful planning backed by sound data and analysis.
-When I talk with landowners, rarely do I find that their plans reflect their vision for the future of their land.
+I often review these plans and find them heavy on fluff and jargon and lean on thoughtful planning backed by sound data and analysis.
+When I talk with landowners, rarely do I find that their plans reflect their vision for their land's future.
 Most landowners wanted the agricultural property tax break for practicing forestry, knew they needed a plan, and, due to Ol’ Smokey’s century-plus of marketing, called the local government forestry office.

 Problems I See Frequently in Government-Written Forest Management Plans

 Conversion of native hardwood forests to loblolly pine tree farms.
 It’s common to see high-quality hardwood growing sites converted to loblolly pine due to government forest management recommendations, many before the hardwood has reached maturity.
 Depending on the site conditions and your management objectives, loblolly pine is not always your best option.
-The acreage of biologically diverse native Carolina forests is dwindling, both from conversion to single species tree farms and urban sprawl.
+The acreage of biologically diverse native Carolina forests is dwindling, both from conversion to single-species tree farms and urban sprawl.
 I don’t know about you, but I don’t think the government should take taxpayer dollars and use them to promote and subsidize our native forests’ demise.
 We currently have a glut of pine on the market due mainly to government programs, subsidies, incentives, and special interest group propaganda.
 Pine sawtimber prices, adjusted for inflation, are about half what they were before the Great Recession due mainly to this oversupply.
 At present (September 2020), lumber prices are at all-time highs, yet mills have so much pine log supply, they’ve raised log delivery prices very little, meaning you are paid less for your timber.

 Pine first thinning harvests are prescribed too late.
 A pine plantation should be thinned before it becomes severely overcrowded.
 Most government forest management planning calls for thinning several years beyond the ideal, leading to diameter growth stagnation and underdeveloped crowns and roots.
 In addition to growth and vigor decline, the tardy thinning schedule increases the risk for beetle infestation and post-thinning harvest wind and ice damage.
 Read more on thinning here.